1. Pendant Lighting for Small Kitchens

 - Maximize your natural light

-But for smaller kitchens, we generally recommend proportionally smaller pendant light fixtures with one to three pendants.
+If you need pendant lighting for small kitchens, we generally recommend proportionally shorter pendant light fixtures with one to three pendants, slim cages, and smaller shades.
 This creates a crisp, minimal focal point that’ll play up the vertical negative space of your kitchen no matter its size.

 Flush mount lights are attractive, stylish accents that can reduce glare or shadow when placed strategically.
-For smaller kitchens, consider placing a row of flush-mount lights above the sink.
+For flush-mount kitchen lighting ideas for small kitchens, consider placing a row of flush-mount lights above the sink.
 This will create a soft, warm light in areas that typically get left in the dark, especially if your kitchen has a closed floor plan.

 Like our pendant fixtures, our flush mount lights come in a range of sizes and port configurations.
 For areas that are particularly dim-lit 24/7, consider two or three ports.
 Or, for a more minimal look, go with a single port.

-Lighting Ideas for Small Kitchens and Rooms of All Shapes and Sizes
+Kitchen Lighting Ideas for Small Kitchens & Rooms of All Shapes & Sizes

-Color Cord Company is the leader in creative interior lighting.
+Color Cord Company is an industry leader in creative interior lighting.
 We’re here to help professionals and creative homeowners and renters find the inspiration they need to reinvent their homes one room at a time.

 With a whole library of video tutorials and inspiring blog posts, we also have everything you need to get your next project started.
 Shop our signature cloth-covered electrical cord, with over 75 colors along with easy-to-install light fixtures, lamp parts, and light bulbs.

 Still have some questions about illuminating a small space?
-Explore the rest of our tutorials.
+Explore the rest of our tutorials today.